mialkin/docs/csharp/concurrency/thread.md

 A **process** is an executing program.
 Each process has multiple threads in it, and each of those threads can be doing different things simultaneously.

 A **thread preemption** refers to the interruption of a currently executing thread by the operating system's scheduler in order to give execution time to another thread.

+A **time-slicing** is rapid switching of execution between active threads done by a thread scheduler on a single-processor computer.

+Under Windows, a time-slice is typically in the tens-of-milliseconds region — much larger than the CPU overhead in actually switching context between one thread and another, which is typically in the few-microseconds region.

 In some applications, there is one thread that is special.
 For example, user interface applications have a single special UI thread, and console applications have a single special main thread.